 With remote healthcare services, businesses don't need to rent a working space.
 Thus, more self-employed and experienced doctors can offer their services.
 Previously, they’ve worked in a company, but telemedicine app features allow them to become independent and provide services on their own.
-Startups like Doxy.me allow physicians to provide telemedicine services on a subscription basis.
-Thus, doctors don’t need promotion because of the in-app rating system.
-With more self-employed doctors, the competition on the market rises.
-And it's a well-known fact that the competition brings higher quality service at a lower price.

 Self-employed doctors aren’t the only one who can benefit from telemedicine app development.
 Clinics get higher customer flow because patients don’t have to wait in lines, and the overall consultation process becomes faster.
 Thus, hospitals can earn more revenue in shorter terms.
 Moreover, the study reported that the average maintenance costs were reduced by 94% with the use of telehealth apps.

 In a conventional hospital, some doctors are working, while others may have a day off.
 A complex health screening could take several weeks and hours spent on commute.
 But not with telemedicine.
 The time spent by a person to get health services through telemedicine apps was reduced by 56%.

 How to build a telemedicine platform that saves time for your customers?
 Let users book an appointment with a doctor at a convenient time without even leaving their house.
 The consultation starts right in time, so you can plan several appointments in a row.

 claims that there is a problem of healthcare workforce shortage.
 Telehealth apps can be of great use for people who live in distant, rural areas.
 If there are no healthcare facilities nearby, it’s enough to have an app and a cellular network or WiFi.
 Besides, people from countries with a low level of healthcare can get consultations from foreign physicians.